 When biologists eliminated the entire rat populations on South Georgia Island, they used 200 tons of brodifacoum.
 That’s a pretty solid product recommendation.

 But, before you go off and buy a couple of tons yourself, please realize that the trick isn’t to find the strongest or most toxic poison; all of them will kill your rats.

 The trick is to find a product that your rats will eat.

 Here are a few tips to help make sure whatever rat poison you buy will be consumed by your rats.

 - Remove ANY other potential food source from the area.
 There is absolutely no point in putting out baits if more attractive food is available.
-Open trash cans, spilled bird seed and even dog poop are all consider good eats by rats.
+Open trash can, spilled birdseed, and even dog poop are all considered good eats by rats.

 You do not need a “stronger” poison, you need one that your rats will accept.
 It might be worthwhile to go ahead and place two different types of bait out, side by side.
 Give those rats a choice and let them pick which one they like better!